Ibrahimsalman01/The-book-project/README.md

 ## Where can I download the app?

-While this project is currently in its earlier stages, the application will be releasing on Android, iOS, and potentially PC!
+While this project is currently in its earlier stages, the application will be releasing on Android, and iOS.